tailuge/billiards/README.md

 #### collisions

 Based on paper by [Alciatore](https://billiards.colostate.edu/technical_proofs/new/TP_A-14.pdf) incorporating throw effect due to the small amount of friction between balls.
-Figures to prove consistency with paper [here](https://tailuge.github.io/billiards/dist/diagrams/mathaven.html).
+Figures to prove consistency between the [code](./src/model/physics/collisionthrow.ts) and paper [here](https://tailuge.github.io/billiards/dist/diagrams/mathaven.html).

 For ball $a$: